nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ##### Features:

-- When the command is invoked, it returns a greeting from Linktree and the current date and time.
+- You can use this command to check the date and time!
+Type in `hi` and hit enter!
-- The output format is consistent, showing "Welcome to Linktree, Current date and time: MM-DD-YYYY HH:MM:SS".
+- You can now see "Welcome to Linktree, Current date and time: MM-DD-YYYY HH:MM:SS" displayed on the UI.

 ##### Guidelines: